⊕ Continuous

 One host on my network that acts as a "central" hub that I used to have a simple landing page (because I also can't remember all this) and as a central place to retrieve system wide files, changes, and blobs.
 When I push out a new KRL or a new file that I need on all my hosts, this is the central host that they are retrieved from.
 I attempt to use signify(1) to sign all the documents that are hosted here, but some are also considered to be "non-sensitive" and also behind WireGuard.

-One of the most important hosted services in my network is my local git server, I attempt to programmatically build services from code, snippets, or automation.
+server, I attempt to programmatically build services from code, snippets, or automation.
 In fact this blog and website are all generated from markdown using stagnant.
-Following my principle of “static first” I host the git server over a flat file deployment over SSH and then generate static host content that is deployed using stagit.
+Following my principle of "static first" I host the git server over a flat file deployment over SSH and then generate static host content that is deployed using stagit.

 Each repo is generally integrated into the CI environment or requires manual triggering.